Gluphisia crenata

 Gluphisia crenata, the dusky marbled brown, is a moth of the family Notodontidae.
 The species was first described by Eugenius Johann Christoph Esper in 1785.
 It is found in Europe, east over parts of Russia and China up to Japan.
 It is also found in North America, where it was traditionally treated as a separate species, Gluphisia septentrionis.

 The wingspan is 28–34 mm.
 The moth flies from April to August in two generations depending on the location.

 The larvae feed on Populus species, such as P. nigra, P. balsamifera and P. tremula, but also on Salix purpurea.

+Gluphisia crenata exhibit a puddling behavior, sucking up fluid from puddles, pumping it through the digestive tract, and excreting it at 3 second intervals.